Adam Jones (musician): Visual art

-Jones created the cover and inside liner art for many of Tool's albums and also the re-release of Peach's Giving Birth to a Stone, on which Jones's fellow Tool member Justin Chancellor played bass.
+Jones created the cover and inside liner art for many of Tool's albums and also the re-release of Peach's Giving Birth to a Stone, on which Jones's fellow Tool bandmate Justin Chancellor played bass.

 He helped the band Green Jellÿ with their stage personas & clothing designs.

 In 2007, he received the Grammy Award for Best Recording Package as art director for his work on 10,000 Days.

 Jones came up with the makeup the actors wore on the videos for "Schism" and "Parabol/Parabola".

 In his spare time, Jones shoots photography that is used for the visuals at live Tool concerts.
 The blending of photos and art appear on many large monitors in concert venues as well as a background for the band.
 The images are set in order to appear with specific songs on the set list.

 Jones draws his own comics, an artistic ability he developed as a young child.
 An X-Files/30 Days of Night crossover in 2010 was co-written by Jones and 30 Days creator Steve Niles with artwork by Tom Mandrake.

+Jones did the artwork for the albums Ramagehead (2019) and Screamnasium (2022) of the international band O.R.k.